-- 3.25 Having considered the Applicant's application, we propose to modify the terms on which the Code applies to the Applicant so that the Code should have effect in its case for the provision by the Applicant of an electronic communications network and a system of infrastructure which the Applicant is making available, or proposing to make available, for use by providers of electronic communications networks for the purposes of the provision by them of their networks, throughout the whole of the United Kingdom. - 3.26 We consider that our proposal is appropriate having regard to the considerations set out in sections 107(4) and 115(4A) of the Act.
-We consider that the performance of our statutory duties in sections 3 and 4 of the Act would be secured and furthered in relation to this proposal. - 3.27 We will consider any responses we may receive by the closing date before making our decision as to whether we should give a further direction modifying the terms on which the Code is applied to the Applicant.
+- 3.17 We propose to modify the terms on which the Code applies to Fibrus so that the Code applies to it for the purposes of the provision by it of an electronic communications network throughout the United Kingdom, without the condition that those powers do not extend to the installation of any infrastructure on, under or over the public highway. - 3.18 We consider that our proposal is appropriate having regard to the considerations set out in sections 115(4A) of the Act.
+We consider that the performance of our statutory duties in sections 3 and 4 of the Act would be secured and furthered in relation to this proposal.

+3.19 We will consider any responses we may receive by the closing date before making our decision as to whether we should give a further direction modifying the terms on which the Code is applied to Fibrus.